socketstream/ss-console/README.md

 Install the client globally with:

-    $ sudo npm install -g ss-client
+    $ sudo npm install -g ss-console

 Once your server is listening out for incoming console connections, connect to it from the terminal by executing:

-    $ ss-client
+    $ ss-console

-By default `ss-client` will try to connect to a SocketStream server on localhost, port 5000.
+By default `ss-console` will try to connect to a SocketStream server on localhost, port 5000.
 To connect to another host and/or port, pass params as so:

-    $ ss-client www.mysocketstreamserver.com 8500
+    $ ss-console www.mysocketstreamserver.com 8500

 Note: A new Session ID will be created for you each time you connect to the console, allowing you to call `ss.rpc()` commands which use the `req.use('session')` middleware.